 You can hire snorkeling gear on the beach itself.
 The northern part of this compact (300 metre) beach is good for swimming and body boarding but is a little rocky towards its southern end.

 Across the road at the bungalow complex there are toilets available.
 Ya Nui is fairly busy in high season so ambulant vendors frequent it, selling merchandise such as textiles, toys, freshly cut fruit and souvenirs

 Ya Nui Beach Restaurants and Food

 There are two restaurants located on the other side of the beach road and vendors pass by with fruit and snacks.
 There are shops and restaurants 500 metres down the road towards Rawai.

 There is good snorkeling a few metres out and many people hire a kayak and paddle to Koh Keyao Noi where the snorkeling is even better.
 If there is a bit of a swell, body boarding is popular at the beach's northern end.
 Beach massage is available at reasonable prices.

 Where to Stay near Ya Nui Beach

 There are two bungalow set ups on the other side of the road, Yanui Bungalows and Nai Ya Bungalow.
 Further up the road towards Rawai there is a cheap guesthouse called Last Paradise.
-If your tastes run towards the luxurious, next-door Nai Harn Beach features Le Royal Phuket Yacht Club, Mangosteen Resort & Spa and Evason Phuket Resort & Spa is also not far away.
+If your tastes run towards the luxurious, next-door Nai Harn Beach features the Sunsuri Phuket, and the Mangosteen Resort & Spa .